 A beneficiary is not admitted to a hospital or psychiatric facility following receipt of a crisis intervention or crisis stabilization service.

 II.
-Notice of Action – Provider Request for Service (NOA-B)
+Notice of Action – Provider Request for Service (NOABD-B)

-BHCS shall issue a NOA-B (See Attachment B) in the following circumstances:
+BHCS shall issue a NOABD-B (See Attachment B) in the following circumstances:

 1. When it denies, modifies, or defers a provider’s request for payment authorization for